The Stages of Marital Crisis

 Stage Four – Rejectee Panics.

 Note to the panicking partner: What you are experiencing is called “Attachment Panic,” because the person you are attached to is pulling away from you and is at high risk for leaving for good, which always triggers a need to take a huge fisherman’s net and wrap it around your spouse so that you can pull them back into marriage.
 Although it feels completely intuitive to do this, it actually will get you the opposite of what you most desire.
 That’s right, pursuing and doing all you can to get them to come back will only make them go farther outside the circle at this time.
-So you must, must give your partner the breathing room and/ore space they are asking for at this time, and spend that same energy working on yourself.
-That is why I have a personal growth page on this web site, because you must learn and grow during this time if you want to have a chance at winning your partner back!
+So you must, must give your partner the breathing room and/or space they are asking for at this time, and spend that same energy working on yourself.
+That is why I have a personal growth page on this website, because you must learn and grow during this time if you want to have a chance at winning your partner back!

 Stage Five.
 Decider Flees.